ryan-mcclue/ryan-mcclue/src/knowledge.md

 Micro and monolithic kernel just features of kernel.
 A unikernel is primarily for hypervisors, in that doesn't need to support many drivers, process isolation etc.

+in uefi:
+- can set fan speed based on temperature
+- other frequencies to auto; inspect ram slot details; on-board leds etc.
+- set cpu overclock, e.g. 3.8GHz to 4GHz
+in grub can run memtest:
+- notice that having 8 sticks of ram at manufacturer recommended 3GHz does gives error in test 7, so set to 2.9GHz

+mandelbrot vanilla benchmarking?
+$(/usr/bin/time povray) for benchmarking run this on side (lm-sensors): https://superuser.com/questions/25176/how-can-i-monitor-the-cpu-temperature-under-linux

+ESP32 more so Harvard, as actually has IRAM (e.g. to hold ISRs? just to ensure faster access than from Flash?) and DRAM?

 # Debugging
+ARM Debug Interface Architecture
+DAP (Debug Access Port) bus.
+Possible Debug Port are SW-DP, JTAG-DP, SWJ-DP Possible Access Port are MEM-AP (access to CPU, flash etc.), JTAG-AP Debugger handles transactions, e.g. request/ack/data phases etc.
+(attackers connect say a bus pirate two various pins and send signals hoping to get valid response) (boards implement different ways to prevent access to DAP) SWO is an extension of 2pin SWD interface SWDIO/SWDCK ITM (Instrumentation Trace Macrocell) typically connected to SWO Specific semihosting (reading a file) interrupt request also handled over SWO Programmers by default do not provide power

+Always use oscilloscope/logic analyser to verify signals make sense

+So, when reporting issue:
+  * verify signal
+  * supply console command
+  * mention datasheet info, e.g timing diagram
+  * (look for open-source drivers that perform similarly)

+Essentially with embedded, have lots of testing to mitigate issues so TEAM can solve problems hardware and software people need to be in it together shipping products is a team sport

+As problems not always software:
+Need to be able give hardware/electrical engineer as much information as you can to reproduce bug

+Debuggers should stop watchdog timer automatically (although firmware update will manually have to)

 Could bit-bash UART (require a timer to keep things aligned) over an LED with a phototransistor and RS232 driver to send to PC.

 tools/debug how to read a data sheet (wave form) and compare with an oscilloscope plot/trace.